Wednesday, January 26, 2005

 I located Sandy Harley, a woman I'd worked with (and fell for) when I lived in Minneapolis one summer – she's also in California and working on a Masters degree.

 Sandy Pfefferle.
-I met her in the summer of 1978 in the parking lot of Bloomington, Minnesota's Metropolitan Stadium (where the Mall of America now sets, I believe) where I was tailgating (my first time) prior to a Minnesota Kicks (NASL) game.
+I met her in the summer of 1978 in the parking lot of Bloomington, Minnesota's Metropolitan Stadium (where the Mall of America now sits, I believe) where I was tailgating (my first time) prior to a Minnesota Kicks (NASL) game.
 She gave her phone number to me and I must have dialed six of the seven numbers a dozen times – I was seeing the other Sandy at the time (or so I thought), so I couldn't quite get myself to dial the seventh.
 However, we talked and corresponded for a year or so after I left Minnesota; that I lived in Ohio and she in Minnesota was too difficult a commute to imagine, however, so things just petered out.
 She's happily married with three boys.

 2004 has no doubt been an interesting year for my friends, as they've seen me become a bit more reclusive.
 I guess that so much of my vocation and avocation are computer-related that I find myself mercilessly tied to one.
 I am hoping to rectify that this year, as well as loosening up on other commitments.